 - any other relevant factors.2

 A judge will also decide if the maintenance order can be changed (modified) in the future.
 If there has been a “substantial and continuing change of circumstances” that took place before your maintenance order expires, a judge can decide to change your order.
-You or your spouse may be able to request that the judge decrease, increase, extend, terminate, or otherwise change the order.3
+You or your spouse may be able to request that the judge decrease, increase, extend, end (terminate), or otherwise change the maintenance order.3

 1 MO ST § 452.335(1)